Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Introduction

 \section{Introduction}

-The notion of culture - in the broad sense of local norms, customs, attitudes, values,\footnote{ \ To cast this list of terms in the history of ideas, already in 1871 the English anthropologist, and founder of cultural anthropology, Sir Edward Burnett Tylor offered a similar encompassing definition, stating that culture is ``that complex whole which includes knowledge, belief, art, morals, law, custom, and any other capabilities and habits acquired by man as a member of society'' \citep{taylor1871primitive}.
-The \cite{united2001universal} offers and institutional and even broader definition of culture: ``the set of distinctive spiritual, material, intellectual and emotional features of society or a social group, that encompasses, not only art and literature, but lifestyles, ways of living together, value systems, traditions and beliefs.''} and their subsets and interactions -- pervades societies and the way they are studied in the social sciences \citep{cuche2020notion}.
+The notion of culture - in the broad sense of local norms, customs, attitudes, values, and their subsets \emph{and interactions} -- pervades societies and the way they are studied in the social sciences (see \cite{cuche2020notion} for a recent overview, \cite{taylor1871primitive} for an early account in cultural anthropology, and \cite{united2001universal} for an institutional definition).
 Recently, a large amount of studies have been focused on the quantification of culture and its interplay with political issues \citep{lane2016culture}, economic growth \citep{tabellini2008institutions, AleGiu2015}, comparative sociology \citep{schwartz2008cultural}, management \citep{yeganeh2006conceptual}, anthropology \citep{ruck2020cultural}, and psychology \citep{kashima2019psychology}.
+However, two fundamental issues lie at the basis of empirical studies on culture: a consensual \emph{definition} of the object of analysis and a well defined \emph{measurement} of it, that could emphasise the interconnected dimension of culture.